SimonaSe/Events-Fundamentals-New/Module-4.md

 #### GRADED ASSIGNMENT - MAPS

-This is a graded assignment and it is worth 10% of your final grade.
+This is a **graded assignment** and it is worth **10%** of your final grade.

-You have 2 attempts to pass each question.
+You have **2 attempts** to pass each question.

-If you are not sure about the steps you followed in the assignment to get to the correct answer, click on the "hint" button to see some tips.
+If you are not sure about the steps you followed in the assignment to get to the correct answer, click on the "**hint**" button to see some tips.

-If you want to save your current response without submitting it for grading yet, select the "save" button.
+If you want to save your current response without submitting it for grading yet, select the "**save**" button.
 This allows you to come back later and resume the attempt.

-Select the "check" button to submit your answers.
+Select the "**check**" button to submit your answers.

-####

 #### INSTRUCTIONS

-1.    this assignment, answer questions using the Maps app
+1. For this assignment, answer questions using the **Maps** app
-2. Use the “Malaria Case Management” program and stage
+2. Use the “Malaria Case Management” **program** and **stage**
 3. You will be marked based on the answers selected through multiple choice.
 To determine the answers, you must create the associated table described in the details section.
-4. Save all tables as Favorites, using the convention: username_program_what, where, when
+4. Save all tables as Favorites, using the convention:
+    **username_program_what, where, when**

  Click here for a printable version of this assignment.